Xian Shaanxi, China Travel Guide

 Progress in urban areas.

-Many older parts of the city, traditional regions like the Muslim Quarter, and some public buses still present challenges with uneven surfaces, stairs, and limited accessibility.
+Many older parts of the city, traditional regions for instance the Muslim Quarter, and some public buses still present challenges with uneven surfaces, stairs, and scarce accessibility.

-If you have particular mobility requirements, inquire with individual hotels and attractions in advance.
+If you have particular mobility requirements, inquire with individual hotels and points of interest in advance.
 Consider hiring private transport or specialized tours for greater flexibility and comfort.

 Public transport presents a true and cost-effective way to experience Xi'an, connecting you to all major attractions.

-For most tourists, cycling along the City Wall is the extent of their two-wheeled adventure in Xi'an, with other forms of transport covering the rest of their needs.
+For most tourists, cycling along the City Wall is the extent of their two-wheeled adventure in Xi'an, with other forms of transport covering the balance of their needs.